0.0

 00.0 ℃

-Today's UV index in Istanbul, Turkey will be up to 3.5, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Istanbul, Turkey will be up to 2.2, indicating a low level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Istanbul, Turkey, varies throughout the year, with the highest levels occurring during the summer months, often reaching index 8 or above.
 This is due to the city's geographical location, facing the sun during its peak hours.